kalidor/pastego/README.md

 - Pastebin functionality in Golang, just for fun.
 - User can select how long the paste will be kept.
 - All pastes will be removed in case of the program stops (Ctrl+C for example).
+- Paste is encrypted using AES-CTR before it get sent.